wardle/clods/README.md

 [![Scc Count Badge](https://sloc.xyz/github/wardle/clods)](https://github.com/wardle/clods/)
 [![Scc Cocomo Badge](https://sloc.xyz/github/wardle/clods?category=cocomo&avg-wage=100000)](https://github.com/wardle/clods/)

-A web service and set of tools for manipulating UK health and care organisational data together with supporting data such as geographical datasets from the ONS (e.g. the NHS postcode directory)
+A web service and set of tools for manipulating UK health and care organisational data.

 This is designed to provide "location" services down to the granularity of an organisational site.
 More finely-grained location services (e.g. ward, bed) are provided by other modules